 Nanak bin naam jog kade na hovae, dekhhu ridae vichaarae ll68ll

-Answer given is that under the influence of evil habits (lust, anger, attachment, greed, arrogance), a living being remains in birth-death.
-Evil habits end by the True God’s (SatPurush) True Naam (Satnaam), and yog (bhakti) is incomplete without naam.
-Therefore serve a Complete Guru.
+The answer given is; that under the influence of evil habits (lust, anger, attachment, greed, arrogance), a living being remains in birth-death.
+Evil habits end by the True God’s (SatPurush) True Naam (Satnaam), and Yog (bhakti) is incomplete without Naam.
+Therefore, serve a Complete Guru.

 Excerpt from Punjabi Guru Granth Sahib, page no. 59, 60 (Raag Siri – Mehla Pehla) Shabd no. 11

-Without finding a Guruji, evil habits (vikaar) and mind (man) can not be killed.
-Satguru gave me SohM naam (gave the most superior naam, SohM, of all naams).
-Why should we do any other sadhna now when we gained full benefit from one Complete Naam (Satnaam)?
+Without finding a Guru Ji, evil habits (vikaar) and mind (man) can not be killed.
+Satguru gave me SohaM naam (gave the most superior naam, SohaM, of all names).
+Why should we do any other Sadhana? when we gained full benefit from one Complete Naam (Satnaam).
 A disciple of a Complete Guru becomes dedicated to only one Complete God (Purna Parmatma).
-Then after obtaining Saarnaam, attains complete liberation.
+Then, after obtaining Saarnaam, attains complete liberation.

-Important: In Bhagavad Gita Chapter 5 Verse 29, the narrator of Gita, Brahm-Kaal is saying that those ignorant people who are dependant on my sadhna, considering me to be the Master of all and the all-happiness giving God, they remain devoid of the peace obtained after attaining the Purna Parmatma; which means, they are not completely liberated.
+Important: In Bhagavad Gita Chapter 5 Verse 29, the narrator of Gita, Brahm-Kaal is saying that those ignorant people who are dependant on my Sadhana, considering me to be the Master of all and the all-happiness giving God, remain devoid of the peace obtained after attaining the Purna Parmatma; which means, they are not completely liberated.
 Their peace ends and they experience various kinds of sufferings.
 Therefore, it has been said in Gita Chapter 18 Verse 62 that Arjun!
 If you want complete peace then go in the refuge of that God with whose grace you will attain supreme peace and Sanatan ultimate abode.
 Its evidence is also in Bhagavad Gita Chapter 7 Verse 18.
 He has described the liberation obtained with his practice to be Anuttam, that is, inferior.

-Important: Because Kaal (Brahm) God is the master of the gods (Brahma – Vishnu – Mahesh) of the three loks and the twenty-one brahmands, he is the God of the gods.
-Therefore he is called as Maheshwar, and whatever comforts a devotee obtains by doing yagyas or other sadhnas (tap/austerity), its bhokta (consumer/enjoyer) is Kaal alone.
-For instance, to enjoy after becoming a king, and to do various kinds of evildoings.
-Kaal God himself enjoys all of these in the form of man (mind) and then after heating it on Taptshila (hot rock) takes lustful material out of it and consumes it.
+Important: Because Kaal (Brahm) God is the master of the gods (Brahma – Vishnu – Mahesh) of the three loks and the twenty-one Brahmands.
+Therefore, is the God of the gods.
+Therefore, he is called Maheshwar, and whatever comforts a devotee obtains by doing Yagyas or other Sadhanas (tap/austerity), its bhokta (consumer/enjoyer) is Kaal alone.
+For instance, to enjoy after becoming a King, and to do various kinds of evil-doings.
+Kaal God himself enjoys all of these in the form of man (mind) and then after heating it on Tapatshila (hot burning rock) takes lustful material out of it and consumes it.
 Because of ignorance, foolish people are attaining peace by considering this Kaal God as kind and loving.
 Like, billy goats of a butcher see that their master (the butcher) provides them fodder, water, and protects them from heat-cold.
-Therefore they consider him as kind and loving; but, in reality, that butcher is their Kaal.
+Therefore, they consider him as kind and loving; but, in reality, that butcher is their Kaal.
 He will cut all of them, kill them, and realize his selfish motive.
 Likewise, Kaal God appears to be kind but consumes all the living beings.
 Hence, it is said that their peace ends i.e they experience great suffering.
 It has been said in Bhagavad Gita Chapter 15 Verse 17 that Uttam PurusH, that is the superior God is some other who while entering all three regions nurtures everyone.
 He, in reality, is immortal.
 He is called the Supreme Soul (Paramatma).
 The narrator of Gita tells about himself in Gita Chapter 11 Verse 32 that ‘Arjun!
 I am Kaal.
 I have come to eat everyone (people).
 Seeing the peace of warrior-like Arjun disappeared and he started trembling out of fear.
 Therefore, in this Chapter 5 Verse 24 till 26 there is a mention of another quiet divine other than the narrator of Gita.
 With this, it has also been proved that the giver of the knowledge of Gita, Brahm is not a peaceful God, that is, he is Kaal.